Great Sheffield Flood: Aftermath

 The mayor, Thomas Jessop, quickly set up a relief fund and help was provided for the homeless and needy.
 Sheffield was quickly supplied with aid wherever needed.
 The mayor ordered a meeting "For the purpose of considering and adopting such measures as may be deemed necessary to meet sufferings occasioned by this dreadful calamity", raising over £4,000.
 On 18 March 1864 the mayor called another meeting, but this time it was for anyone who could afford it to give up one day's wage to give to those in need.
 A relief committee was created, and in total over £42,000 was raised.

 The company denied any problems relating to their structure and design of the dam, and believed that the cause of the crack and the collapse involved a landslide or landslip.
 Public perception, informed by the Coroner's court and the press, saw the collapse as due to a failure in the mode of construction of the dam.
 The professional inquiry was conducted, and progressed to parliamentary investigations and institutional deliberations.
 The experts could not agree about the causes of the Dale Dyke collapse.
 They noted that even with the cracks the collapse of the whole dam was unforeseeable.
-The corporation had found two men who either were or were becoming president and then found five other engineers, all of whom had already been or about to become presidents of the Civils.
+The Home Office inquiry was led by Robert Rawlinson and Nathaniel Beardmore and was presented to Parliament in June.
+The Sheffield Corporation's inquiry was carried out by nine engineers including John Rennie the Younger (a former president of the Institution of the Civil Engineers, ICE), Charles Blacker Vignoles (a future president), James Leslie, David Stevenson, Henry Conybeare and Peter W. Barlow.
 They thought that on the basis of landslipping they would pardon the Sheffield Waterworks Company from any carelessness and that the collapse of the Dale Dyke Dam was an unpredictable accident.
 They continued: